adevuyst/kafka-demo/README.md

 * Required changes to producers and consumers otherwise no new data could be processed
 * Old messages could no longer be processed by anyone that was upgraded to the new schema
-* New messages could not be processed by producers or consumers that were not updated
+* New messages could not be processed by producers or consumers that were not updated The schema registry is provided as part of the confluent platform and more information on it can be found [here](https://docs.confluent.io/current/schema-registry/docs/index.html)
+For our purposes we are going to generate an avro schema, upload that schema to the registry and then begin producing and consuming data.
+Evolving the schema to a new version will be handled potentially in a future entry.

+## Creating an Avro Schema